armadaproject/armada/docs/scheduler.md

 - `preemptible`: Indicates if Armada may preempt the job or not.
 The default is false.
 - `lifetime`: Maximum lifespan of the job in seconds.
 Jobs that exceed their lifetime may be preempted.
 A value of 0 (the default) indicates infinite lifetime.

 Preemtible and time-limited jobs are scheduled continuously and do not need to adhere to per-job or per-queue resource quotas.
 For each cluster, Armada estimates the time at which it will fall below its resource utilisation.
-Armada may schedule jobs with a lifetime less than the time until this estimate.
+Armada may schedule time-limited jobs that do not increase this time.
 Armada may always schedule preemtible jobs.
-Preemtible jobs may be preempted to make room for jobs scheduled by the main algorithm.
+However, these may be preempted to make room for jobs scheduled by the main algorithm.

 ### Per-cluster scheduling